Growth marketing is data-driven marketing that targets customers in every stage of the customer funnel through rapid experimentation.

 This is where the term “Growth-Marketing Mindset” comes from.

-It’s not so much about the specific experiment, but rather about adopting a data-driven mindset within your organization which allows you to build small wins continuously, without falling for the idea of one specific golden formula.
+It’s not so much about the specific experiment, but rather about adopting a data-driven mindset within your organization that allows you to build small wins continuously, without falling for the idea of one specific golden formula.

 What is growth marketing used for?